Child Pregnancy: What To Do, How to Act

 “I’m here for you and will help you in whatever way I can.”

-“You do have options.” (marriage, adoption, single-parenting, evening college courses)
+“You do have options.” (marriage, adoption, single-parenting, you can continue school and graduate)

-“Some people will look down on you.
-Many more will extend their compassion”
+“Some people may look down on you, but many more will extend their compassion”

 “You are ultimately accountable to God, not other people.”

 “You have a whole lifetime ahead of you.
-This one mistake doesn’t need to destroy your bright future.”
+This child can be a great source of inspiration to your future.”

 Health First — Her health should be tops on your priority list.
 Be sure to: